-The word orthopedic comes from two Greek words:
+The word orthopedic comes from the Greek words:

 Ortho meaning straight

 Orthopedic surgery is the branch of medicine concerned with diseases, injuries, and conditions of the musculoskeletal system relating to the body's muscles and skeleton, and including the joints, ligaments, tendons, and nerves.

 Orthopedic conditions may be treated by your doctor or other medical specialists and healthcare providers.
 Several doctors from different medical specialties may be involved in the treatment at the same time.
 This approach is important to manage the symptoms of an orthopedic condition, especially as many symptoms are chronic and change over time.
 Some of the more common medical professionals involved in the treatment of orthopedic conditions may include:

 Primary care doctor.
 A primary care doctor has specialized education and training in general internal medicine, family practice, or another first-level-of-care area.
 Primary care doctors are those who provide patients with any/all of the following:

 Routine health care (including annual physical exams and immunizations)

 Initial care for conditions that may become more serious or chronic in nature

 While your primary care doctor may treat and diagnose your disease, he or she may refer you to a specialist for more specialized treatment of certain aspects of a disease.

 Orthopedic surgeon.
 This doctor specializes in orthopedic surgery.
 He or she may also be called an orthopedist.
 Orthopedists are educated in the workings of the musculoskeletal system.
 They can dignose bone, muscle, joint, tendon, or ligament conditions, treat an injury, provide rehabilitation, and advise on how to prevent further damage to a diseased area.